devtut/generate/docs/python/incompatibilities-moving-from-python-2-to-python-3.md

 >>> type(_)
 <class 'map'>

-# We need to apply map again because we =consumed= the previous map....
+# We need to apply map again because we "consumed" the previous map....
 >>> map(str, [1, 2, 3, 4, 5])
 >>> list(_)
 ['1', '2', '3', '4', '5']